 Configure SQL Server 2017 container images on Docker

-This topic specifically focuses on using the mssql-server-linux image.
+This article specifically focuses on using the mssql-server-linux image.
 The Windows image is not covered, but you can learn more about it on the mssql-server-windows Docker Hub page.

 Pull and run the container image

-To pull and run the Docker container image for SQL Server 2017, follow the prerequisites and steps in the following quick start tutorial:
+To pull and run the Docker container image for SQL Server 2017, follow the prerequisites and steps in the following quickstart:

-This configuration topic provides additional usage scenarios in the sections below.
+This configuration article provides additional usage scenarios in the following sections.

 Run production container images

-The quick start tutorial in the previous section runs the free Developer edition of SQL Server from Docker Hub.
+The quickstart in the previous section runs the free Developer edition of SQL Server from Docker Hub.
 Most of the information still applies if you want to run production container images, such as Enterprise, Standard, or Web editions.
 However, there are a few differences that are outlined here.

 You can only use SQL Server in a production environment if you have a valid license.
 You can obtain a free SQL Server Express production license here.
 SQL Server Standard and Enterprise Edition licenses are available through Microsoft Volume Licensing.